 As a nonprofit medical facility located in mid-coast Maine, the Knox Clinic has become an essential healthcare provider in the region, specializing in addressing local health inequities.

-The goal of this project is to identify, design, prototype, and evaluate innovative models of rural, community-based care through a community-based participatory research approach.
-The project scope includes environmental and service design for facilities and mobile healthcare units, communication strategies, organizational and funding models, and evaluating the impact of these interventions.
-This semester, the team is working to better understand the community health needs of Knox County and plan the phase 2 deployment of the Community Health and Wellness Van.
-This will include incorporating demographic information as data visualizations and developing a toolkit for community partners to use when working with the Knox Clinic.
-Additionally, the team is redesigning the interior and exterior of the van, researching the specific services the van should provide, communicating about those services, and planning the locations it should park in the county.
+In the first stage, the team worked to better understand the community health needs of Knox County and plan the phase 2 deployment of the Community Health and Wellness Van.
+This included incorporating demographic information as data visualizations and developing a toolkit for community partners to use when working with the Knox Clinic.
+Additionally, the team redesigned the interior and exterior of the van, researching the specific services the van should provide, communicating about those services, and planning the locations it should park in the county.

 Learn more about the Knox Clinic.

-Learn more about Scout Labs.
+Learn more about Scout Labs and the stages of this project.

 By